PLAY

 Optimization

-Prioritize glutamine-rich foods: Consumption of glutamine has been shown to increase lymphocytes. (source) Glutamine is the primary source of energy for lymphocytes to increase in number. (source) Recommendation: Consume at least one serving of foods high in glutamine at each meal daily.
+Prioritize glutamine-rich foods.
+Consumption of glutamine has been shown to increase lymphocytes. (source) Glutamine is the primary source of energy for lymphocytes to increase in number. (source)

-One serving example: Beef (lean cuts) (3.5 oz), Chicken (3.5 oz), Pork (3.5 oz), Eggs (3 large eggs), Walnuts (1 oz)
+Protocol: Consume at least one serving of foods high in glutamine at each meal daily.
+One serving examples: Beef (lean cuts) (3.5 oz), Chicken (3.5 oz), Pork (3.5 oz), Eggs (3 large eggs), Walnuts (1 oz)

-Prioritize sleep: Sleep is associated with increased lymphocytes. (source) Sleep allows the body to recover, helping to reduce oxidative stress and cellular death which negatively affect lymphocyte levels. (source, source) Recommendation: Strive to get 8 to 10 hours of sleep for optimal recovery and adaptation.
+Prioritize sleep.
+Sleep is associated with increased lymphocytes. (source) Sleep allows the body to recover, helping to reduce oxidative stress and cellular death which negatively affect lymphocyte levels. (source, source)

-Supplement with glutamine: Supplementation with glutamine has been shown to increase lymphocytes. (source) Glutamine is the primary source of energy for lymphocytes to increase in number. (source) Recommendation: Consume two to three 5 g servings of glutamine daily.
+Supplement with glutamine.
+Supplementation with glutamine has been shown to increase lymphocytes. (source) Glutamine is the primary source of energy for lymphocytes to increase in number. (source)

 A high lymphocyte/monocyte ratio can be influenced by physiological factors related to the immune system, as lymphocytes and monocytes play crucial roles in defending the body against infections and inflammation.
 From a nutritional standpoint, factors such as a diet rich in antioxidants and essential nutrients can support a healthy immune response, potentially influencing this ratio. (source, source, source)